DataValues/Geo/README.md

 ### 4.5.1 (2025-01-06)

-* Restore support for PHP 7.4, required currently by Mediawiki CI
+* Restored support for PHP 7.4

 ### 4.5.0 (2024-12-10)